Shiba Inu exercise & Fitness Guide

 How much exercise does a Shiba Inu need?
 Activity recommendations for this medium moderate-energy non-sporting breed.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
-The Shiba Inu occupies a unique position among medium breeds, weighing 17-23 lbs and carrying a temperament shaped by the non-sporting group's heritage.
+At 17-23 lbs and 13-16 yrs of typical lifespan, the Shiba Inu brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
+The Shiba Inu stands out among medium breeds, weighing 17-23 lbs and carrying a temperament shaped by the non-sporting group's heritage.

 Best Activities